-The stomach is made smaller with gastric bypass and other types of bariatric procedures, so there is an imbalance in how minerals like calcium are absorbed.
+The stomach is made smaller with gastric bypass and other types of bariatric procedures, so there is an imbalance in how minerals are absorbed.
 This creates a need for supplements to let you get the right amount of all necessary nutrients.

 Why Calcium is Essential